 Carnations and pinks – also very colorful and can be scented

 Angelica – this is a big showy herb and they always grow better in a Western direction.
-Also keeps mosquitoes away.
+It also keeps mosquitoes away.

 Roses – both climbing and standard roses can be grown on balconies

-Courgettes – courgettes (zucchini) have the most amazing flowers and you get your own
+Courgettes – courgettes (zucchini) have the most amazing flowers and you get to enjoy your own vegetables.

-Grasses – there are lots on interesting grasses you can grow on a balcony, just avoid Pampas grass.
+Grasses – there are lots of interesting grasses you can grow on a balcony.
+Avoid pampas grass as it grows too tall

-Bamboo – bamboo plants are not too large and you can easily create a Chinese theme balcony.
+Bamboo – bamboo plants are not too large and you can easily create a Chinese themed balcony.

 More on Water Retaining Crystals

 The Best Composts, Fertilizers, Pots and Plant Crystals For Terrace Gardens

 It is important to buy good quality compost for your balcony garden.